Morton High School (Morton, Illinois): Math Team

-The Morton High School Math Team won the 2012 State Math Championship at the University of Illinois in Urbana-Champaign over the incumbent University of Chicago Lab School.
+The Morton High School Math Team won the 2012 State Math Championship at the University of Illinois in Urbana-Champaign over University of Chicago Lab School.

 Campus

 The building housing Morton High School was built in three stages between 1954 and 1976.
-Additionally, a 450-seat arts theater, the Bertha Frank Performing Arts Center, was built in 1997.
+A 450-seat arts theater, the Bertha Frank Performing Arts Center, was built in 1997.

 Athletics

-The school competes as a 2A team in the Illinois High School Association.
+The school competes as a 2A or 3A team, depending on the activity, in the Illinois High School Association.
 Its team name is the Potters.